 - "Average Monthly Earnings" is generally the average of monthly compensation received during the participant's highest five consecutive calendar years of compensation over the last ten years of employment.
 Compensation is generally the total cash payments received by a participant for services performed, before any reductions for employee contributions to 401(k) or other employee benefit plans.
 Compensation does not include any expense reimbursements, income attributable to non-cash benefits, or certain other miscellaneous payments.
 The compensation that can be taken into account each year is limited by Federal law.
-The 2019 limit was \$280,000, but this number may be adjusted in future years for cost-of-living increases. - "Average Social Security Wage Base" is the average of the Social Security taxable wage bases in effect under Federal law during the 35-year period ending in the calendar year in which the participant attains Social Security Retirement Age. - "Credited Service" is a participant's actual period of service with the Company as an employee in a category of employment that is covered by the Pension Plan.
+The 2021 limit was \$290,000, but this number may be adjusted in future years for cost-ofliving increases. - "Average Social Security Wage Base" is the average of the Social Security taxable wage bases in effect under Federal law during the 35-year period ending in the calendar year in which the participant attains Social Security Retirement Age. - "Credited Service" is a participant's actual period of service with the Company as an employee in a category of employment that is covered by the Pension Plan.

 Benefits at Early Retirement Age.
 The Pension Plan permits early retirement by participants who have (i) reached age 55 with at least 15 years of service, or (ii) reached age 60 with at least 10 years of service.
-Messrs.
-Vartanian and McClaine are currently eligible for early retirement.
-Mr. McClaine has announced that he intends to retire in 2020.
+Mr. Vartanian is currently eligible for early retirement.
 Participants who elect early retirement can choose to begin receiving pension benefits immediately, in which case their monthly benefit amount will be reduced to reflect the early start of payments; or they may choose to delay the start of payments until their normal retirement date, at which time they will receive unreduced benefits determined under the normal retirement benefit formula described above.